 Fire and Smoke

 She called out his name and then jumped into the raging blaze.
 He yelled for her, but it was too late.
-As she fell into the burning house, he rushed to the window and vaulted in after her while red hot cinders cascaded over his head.
+As she ran into the burning house, he rushed to the window and vaulted in after her while red hot cinders cascaded over his head.
 The neighbors heard him shouting in desperation as he swung headlong into the flames.
 And then…awful silence.

 When it was finally over, the house and all of its contents had been devoured by the fiery inferno.
 The only thing that survived was the girl’s baby carriage, horribly twisted from the searing heat.
 But the mortal remains of the Alienist and his young daughter were never found – it was as if they had simply vanished into the fire and smoke.